gregnrobinson/bigquery-import-pipeline/README.md

 Setup a CRON schedule to automatically add a new dataset to BigQuery when it becomes available.

 In order to set the schedule it is requried to use the app engine default service account `0@appspot.gserviceaccount.com`.
-If you have never used app engine, enable API using the following command:
+If you have never used app engine, enable the API using the following command:

 ```sh
 gcloud services enable appengine.googleapis.com --project ${PROJECT_ID}